josephernest/sdfgh/README.md

 ## Contributions

 Feel free to post issues.
 NB: This project will (probably) never be made longer than 100 lines of code, so nearly no new features will be added.
-(No modular splitting into several .py files will be done, and no re-structuring with `Class MyEditor:` as well, etc.)
+(No modular splitting into several .py files will be done, and no re-structuring with `Class MyEditor:`, etc.)

 ## Author